-The band that was playing in Glasgow's Clutha bar when a police helicopter crashed killing 10 people is launching an album to support the appeal fund.
+The band that was playing in Glasgow's Clutha bar when a police helicopter crashed killing 10 people has launched an album to support the appeal fund.

 Esperanza is one of seven groups to contribute songs to the 10-track CD "The Clutha Sessions".

 Meanwhile, a comedy gig at Glasgow's O2 Academy on Sunday raised about £20,000.